 We will be diving the local shore dives of Perth, they are rich with crustaceans, juvenile fish and plenty other things.
 We made some of the best dive briefing for those sites.
 Have a look at our videos 2 Minutes to Dive.
 If you are lucky, you might see octopus, sea horses, blow fish, leather jacket, crabs, nudibranch and many more.
 Western Australia is rich in bio diversity, we have numerous sea mammals, plenty of birds and a humongous amount of fish.

-If your buddy are not certifed, they can join the course. if you book the course together, you will get a very good discount.
+If your buddy are not certified, they can join the course. if you book the course together, you will get a very good discount.

-If they are certified they can join us on the Rottnest trip or the Lena Trip.
+If they are certified they can join us on the Rottnest trip.